Friendship Ended With Wordle, Now Waffle Is My Best Friend

 Also, Robinson seems to be having fun and iterating it since dropping the game back in February.
 The tutorial screen seems to (secretly) include both the word "bum" and "boob," which you aren't going to get from Wordle overlords The New York Times, and on Waffle Day on March 25, he included a secret version of the game with a much larger grid.

 I know Wordle isn't going to be replaced anytime soon.
 Those green and yellow grids aren't going anywhere.
-But Waffle comes close to replicating those feelings I had when Wordle was fresh and new and fun and a phenomenon late in 2021.
+But Waffle comes close to replicating the feelings I had when Wordle was fresh and new and fun and a phenomenon late in 2021.
+It might even be better than Wordle.
+I think it is.
+Maybe you will, too.